tdewell/Secure-Directory-Structure-for-F3/readme.md

+This is a modification of the standard F3 readme.md

+The standard F3 directory structure has been modifed to be more secure and not allow the lib/ folder to be accessed when deployed.

 [![Fat-Free Framework](images/logo.png)](http://fatfree.sf.net/)

 **A powerful yet easy-to-use PHP micro-framework designed to help you build dynamic and robust Web applications - fast!**